A photo essay featuring twenty-five of the most impressive communist monuments and memorials in Bulgaria

 Pantheon of the Fallen in the Fight Against Fascism

 I think this monument is wonderful.
 It is located inside Sea Garden, Varna’s oldest and best-known public park and both times we have gone there, it has been in the late afternoon and the light on the monument itself has been perfect.
 The enormous sculpture on top of the pantheon represents two soldiers in the thick of battle.
-One of the soldiers is wounded and the one is protecting him while, at the same time, continuing to fight.
+One of the soldiers is wounded and the other one is protecting him while, at the same time, continuing to fight.
+The base of the monument is an ossuary, the sides of which are adorned with relief depicting various scenes such as the welcoming of Soviet soldiers, the struggle of the ordinary people against fascism and the euphoria of life under communist rule.
 It was created in 1959 under the guidance of architects Lyubomir Dalchev and Peter Koutsarov.

 Monument to Prosperity

 Near the Black Sea coastal town of Kavarna, we were very keen to see this particular monument but had no idea of its specific whereabouts and so bumping into it en route to somewhere else was a great find.